 Scalable physical merch

 Don’t forget about your staple items - the ones that will always appeal to your fans and generally sell well at a decent price point.
-Offer a variety of options and use Printful in your store if you’d like to test and see which items are better sellers for you.
+Offer a variety of options and use Printful in your store if you’d like to design some merch, and see which items are better sellers for you.

 Shirts will always be popular, and you can make them more interesting than the standard logo-on-black t-shirt unisex shirt!
 Try adding t-shirts with your logo, or to go along with your new album artwork.

 Try adding your logo to zip up, lightweight hoodies, or heavier fleece ones depending on the season.